CFO, why You too should care about spend under management

 If you approach spend under management from this holistic source-to-pay perspective, it is clear to see it is a relevant metric for the entire organization.
 It should be enough to bring the CPO and the CFO around the same table.

-To get started, we have created a best practice framework that covers the important steps that need to be taken both in operational procurement and in finance to get more spend under management (watch a recording of our webinar where we present it).
+To get started, we have created a best practice framework that covers the important steps that need to be taken both in operational procurement and in finance to get more spend under management.
 Starting from the requisition workflow and purchasing practices all the way to invoicing and invoice processing, it is designed to map out the source-to-pay process and optimize it for different use cases.
 With a structured approach, it is easy to discover the common ground between the two functions.